andytholmes/apachenifi_docker/README.md

 the above processor configurations should allow a flow to be created that will read from SQL Server and write to Snowflake.

 ![Pipline to Snowflake](./images/pipeline%20to%20Snowflake.png)

+There is a template added to the **templates** folder that can be imported into NiFi to create the above flow.